tango-controls/tango-doc/source/manual/04-tango-client.rst

 ------------------------------------

 Compiling and linking a Tango client is similar to compiling and linking a Tango device server.
-Please, refer to chapter Compiling, Linking and executing a Tango device server process (`Compiling and linking a C++ device server`_) to get all the details.
+Please, refer to chapter `Compiling, Linking and executing a Tango device server process <06-device-server_writing.rst#Compiling and linking a C++ device server>`_ to get all the details.

 .. include:: footnotes.rst